Does Your Small Book Thumbnail Cover Stand Out?

 But when it comes to book covers, the truism that people need to see something seven or eight times before they react is probably correct.

-Readers looking for a new book to buy first have to notice and then click your thumbnail size cover to get to your buy page.
+Readers looking for a new book to buy first have to notice and then click your cover to get to your buy page.

 How does your tiny book cover image stack up for attracting attention-grabbing?